Sanofi-Public/emrflow/GETTING_STARTED.md

 ## Scenario 1: Main Script Contains Pure PySpark Code and Is Standalone
-### Recommendation
+> [!TIP]
- - There's no need to build the dependency package (library package or Python module package) using the `package-dependencies` command.
+> - There's no need to build the dependency package (library package or Python module package) using the `package-dependencies` command.
- - Simply submit the job using the `run` command.
+> - Simply submit the job using the `run` command.

 Example `emr_job.py` script:
 ```python